azizgharbi/nodePackageCheck.nvim/README.md

 # Usage

-- Currently, the plugin is in a work in progress state and it retrieves the latest version of Typescript by executing `require("npmPackageManager")`.
+- Currently, the plugin is in a work in progress state and it retrieves the latest version of Typescript by executing `require("nodePackageCheck")`.
   While this feature may not be particularly useful at this stage, it is being developed further.

 # Contributing